MicrosoftDocs/well-architected/well-architected/iot/iot-performance.md

 Performance efficiency is the ability of your workload to scale to meet the demands in an efficient manner.

 IoT workloads span from millions of small devices connected to the cloud to industrial solutions where the devices are a few powerful servers acting as gateways for cloud connectivity.
 A device, or more specifically an [IoT Device](/azure/iot-fundamentals/iot-introduction), may generally be defined as a computing device that collects and transmits information collected from sensors.
-The number of devices, the number of messages sent and the physical geographical placement of the devices are a few of the factors that define the performance efficiency of an IoT workload.
+The number of devices, the number of messages sent/received and the physical geographical placement of the devices are a few of the factors that define the performance efficiency of an IoT workload.

 A benefit of the cloud is the geographical availability and the capability to scale services to meet the demands.
 Scale our IoT Services without, or with minimal, application downtime.